antrea-io/antrea/docs/design/ovs-pipeline.md

   (default is `None`).
 See [K8s Service](https://kubernetes.io/docs/concepts/services-networking/service/)
   for more information about session affinity.

-**This document currently makes the following assumptions:**

-* Antrea is used in encap mode (an overlay network is created between all Nodes)
-* All the Nodes are Linux Nodes
-* IPv6 is disabled
-* AntreaProxy is enabled
-* AntreaPolicy is enabled

 ## Dumping the Flows

 This guide includes a representative flow dump for every table in the pipeline,